-Human scabies, an ectoparasitosis transmitted to humans via direct or indirect skin contact, is caused by Sarcoptes scabiei var. hominis – a mite targeting only human beings.
+Human scabies, which involves the transmission of an ectoparasitosis to humans via direct or indirect skin contact, is caused by Sarcoptes scabiei var. hominis, which is a mite that only targets human beings.
 Skin eruption with classical scabies is attributable to both the infestation and a hypersensitivity reaction to the mite.

-Scabies generally represents an annoyance due to itching, rash, and its ability to spread effortlessly, although there is a looming possibility of superinfection (especially with Streptococcus pyogenes).
-The most common sites of infestation are the fingers and the wrists, but in older individuals the infection may manifest as a diffuse truncal eruption.
+Scabies generally represents an annoyance due to itching, rash, and its ability to spread effortlessly, although there is a looming possibility of superinfection, especially with Streptococcus pyogenes.
+The most common sites of infestation are the fingers and the wrists; however, in older individuals, the infection may manifest as a diffuse truncal eruption.

 Characteristic clinical presentation

-Crusted scabies (also known as Norwegian scabies) occurs in immunocompromised patients, such as those on long-term immunosuppressive therapy or those with human immunodeficiency virus (HIV) or human T-cell lymphotropic virus type 1 (HTLV-1).
-This presentation of the disease is described as psoriasiform dermatitis, frequently associated with hyperkeratotic skin crusts that are limited to the scalp, face, nails or soles.
+Crusted scabies, which is also known as Norwegian scabies, occurs in immunocompromised patients, such as those on long-term immunosuppressive therapy or those with human immunodeficiency virus (HIV) or human T-cell lymphotropic virus type 1 (HTLV-1).
+This presentation of the disease is described as psoriasiform dermatitis, frequently associated with hyperkeratotic skin crusts that are limited to the scalp, face, nails, or soles.

-Nodular scabies is an uncommon variant of the disease characterized by extremely pruritic reddish brown nodules up to two centimeters in size that are typically found on the genitalia, groin, buttocks and axillae.
+Nodular scabies is an uncommon variant of the disease characterized by extremely pruritic reddish-brown nodules up to two centimeters (cm) in size that are typically found on the genitalia, groin, buttocks, and axillae.
 Those nodules are considered to be the result of hypersensitivity reactions to mite products.

 Even though scabies should be considered for any patient who presents with a pruritic dermatosis, clinicians must evaluate a wide array of diagnostic possibilities.
-The diagnosis rests largely on the adequate history and examination of the patient, but also on the history of the family and close contacts.
+The diagnosis rests largely on the adequate history and examination of the patient, as well as on the history of the family and close contacts.

 Alternative methods that can be applied include the burrow ink test, in which suspicious papules are marked with ink and then wiped off with an alcohol pad to remove ink left on the surface.
 A positive result occurs when the ink tracks down the mite burrow, forming a characteristic zigzagged line visible to the naked eye.

-Studies of advanced diagnostic tests (such as polymerase chain reaction or enzyme-linked immunosorbent assay antibody detection) are underway.
+Studies of advanced diagnostic tests, such as polymerase chain reaction (PCR) or enzyme-linked immunosorbent assay antibody (ELISA) detection, are underway.
 Genotypic differentiation among the populations of Sarcoptes scabiei and worldwide comparison of genotypic data in order to construct a phylogenetic tree is also feasible.